-Unless the Beneficiaries otherwise direct (such direction to be given by not less than 75% of the and discretions contained in subclauses (a) to (x) of clause 12 to the Board of Management.
+Unless the Beneficiaries otherwise direct (such direction to be given by not less than 75% of the Beneficiaries), the Trustees shall delegate all of the powers authorities and discretions contained in subclauses (a) to (x) of clause 12 to the Board of Management.
 The Trustees shall, at the direction of the Board of Management, do such things as may be necessary to give effect to the exercise of a power, authority or discretion by the Board of Management.